AACSB Business Accreditation Standards

 In the spirit of continuous improvement, AACSB enhances the accreditation standards and interpretive guidance annually.
 Updates are based on feedback from peer review teams, accreditation committees, deans, accounting program administrators, and other representatives from the AACSB business education community.

-On July 1, 2021, AACSB released its annual update to the 2020 Guiding Principles and Standards for Business Accreditation and Interpretive Guidance.
+On June 30, 2023, AACSB released its annual update to the 2020 Guiding Principles and Standards for Business Accreditation and Interpretive Guidance.
 These updates are intended to provide greater clarification and do not represent material changes.
+As such, these standards are effective immediately.
 As such, these standards are effective immediately.
 View a summary of key updates to the to the business accreditation standards and interpretive guidance.

 Development of the 2020 Business Accreditation Standards